icookycom/IDM-Midpoint-POC-Employments-and-Positions/Docker/Readme.md

 Password: Test5ecr3t<br>
 <br>
 ATTENTION: Script ninja.sh made by Evolvium for import export does not work now propertly, it does no import systemconfig settings like objectCollectionView.
-So firts start of Midpoint, in admin GUI go to CONFIGURATTION/System/Admin GUI Configuration/Edit raw<br>
+So on first start of Midpoint do:<br>
+1. In admin GUI go to CONFIGURATTION/System/Admin GUI Configuration/Edit raw<br>
 And add befor<br>
 &lt;/objectCollectionViews&gt;<br>
 code from this file<br>
 https://github.com/icookycom/IDM-Midpoint-POC-Employments-and-Positions/blob/main/Docker/add_after_run_midpoint_objectcollectionviews.xml<br>
+2. In admin GUI go to CONFIGURATTION/System/Sistem Configuration/Edit raw<br>
+And add after<br>
+&lt;internals&gt;<br>
+code from this file<br>

 <br>
 <br>
 <b>Docker Compose</b><br>